Maiden Lane Medical

 Acute bronchitis is the short-term form of the condition and usually lasts for 10-14 days.
 In some cases, it can persist for three weeks.
 A viral infection usually causes it, and tobacco smoke can make your symptoms worse.

 Clinically, chronic bronchitis occurs when you have lung inflammation and a cough for three consecutive months for at least two years.
 This form of the disease is more common in people who smoke.
 It also increases your risk of chronic breathing problems such as chronic obstructive pulmonary disease (COPD).

 What are the symptoms of bronchitis?

-With acute or chronic bronchitis, symptoms may vary from one individual to the next.
-Some of the most common signs include:
+With both types of the disease, symptoms may vary from one individual to the next.
+Some of the most common symptoms of acute bronchitis include:

 - Chronic cough

 People with the illness might also experience chest pain or trouble breathing.
 In addition, acute bronchitis can manifest with symptoms of the flu, like fever and body aches.